-If you have a chronic condition, a Registered Dietitian can help you carefully plan a diet that may improve health or in some cases reduce symptoms.
+If you have a chronic condition, a Registered Dietitian or Registered Nutritionist can help you carefully plan a diet that may improve health or in some cases reduce symptoms.
 For example, eating a heart-healthy diet can help lower high blood pressure, which reduces the risk of both heart attack and stroke.
 Even if someone does not have high blood pressure, eating a heart-healthy diet reduces the chance of heart disease in the future.

 Click on title to jump to text below: